Visit time : half-day.

 400 route du Pont du Gard , 30210 Vers-Pont du Gard

 Website - tel : 04 66 37 50 99

-Booklet "Treasure Hunt" for children: € 2.
-Baby changing station.
+Booklet "Treasure Hunt" for children from 7 years old: € 2.
+Baby changing station (on the left bank).

 Very interesting and well done, the museum traces the history of the bridge and the aqueduct.
 Models, virtual reconstructions, multimedia displays, and soundscapes all contribute to the discovery of Roman antiquity.

 The multi-screen helps visitors immerse themselves in the heart of the city of Nîmes.
 Between past and present, the show presents the role of water through several scenes of everyday life, combining video, sounds, and illustrations of the ancient and modern city.